Saturday, 29 August 2009

 And what about the contra-indications, asked Saumon?

-“Certainly, but that is very unusual in my experience and it is important for the court for the court to understand that there are two forms: crystal form rapid-acting is the one we use.
+“Certainly, but that is very unusual in my experience and it is important for the court to understand that there are two forms: crystal form rapid-acting is the one we use.

 “The other form is slow-release niacin and that is the form that has been shown to be occasionally toxic to the liver.